CircuitPython library for BNO055 9-DOF absolute orientation sensor.

 To install in a virtual environment in your current project:

-mkdir project-name && cd project-name python3 -m venv .env source .env/bin/activate pip3 install adafruit-circuitpython-bno055
+mkdir project-name && cd project-name python3 -m venv .venv source .venv/bin/activate pip3 install adafruit-circuitpython-bno055

 Of course, you must import the library to use it:

-This driver takes an instantiated and active I2C object (from the busio or the bitbangio library) as an argument to its constructor.
+This driver takes an instantiated and active I2C object as an argument to its constructor.
 The way to create an I2C object depends on the board you are using.
 For boards with labeled SCL and SDA pins, you can:

 Once you have the I2C object, you can create the sensor object: